|

 Tuesday, October 28, at 0515Z, Jim Bett observed one hat-shaped

-object near the slag pit at Murray Mine, while driving home
+object near the slag pit at Murray Mine, while driving

-The sighting lasted approximately two minutes.
+weather was clear.
+The sighting lasted approximately two

 On